scriptrdotio/howto/data/create_schema.md

 ACL groups allow you to define read/write permissions on the fields of your document.
 You should define at least one ACL group.
 Scriptr.io creates two ACL groups by defaults:
-- <![CDATA[<aclGroup name='aclgroupName'>]] (the name is just a dummy value, you should replace it with somethings meaningful),
+- &lt;aclGroup name='aclgroupName'>&gt; (the name is just a dummy value, you should replace it with somethings meaningful),
-- "<defaultAcl>", which is the default ACL.
+- &lt;defaultAcl&gt;, which is the default ACL.
 You can remove this element if you wish

-An ACL group specifies read/write permissions on the document fields it contains (<fields>) Permissions are specified via the <read> and <write> elements, which respectively define who has read and/or write permissions on the fields.
+An ACL group specifies read/write permissions on the document fields it contains (&lt;fields&gt;) Permissions are specified via the <read> and <write> elements, which respectively define who has read and/or write permissions on the fields.

 For example